 We weren’t broke.
 We weren’t living paycheck to paycheck.

-We just existed with little thought or action towards our financial future.
+We just existed with little thought or action toward our financial future.

 As I began to take a more active role in our family’s financial future, my passion for learning grew.
 I spent hours devouring books and blogs, listening to podcasts, and managing our money more closely.
 I was constantly looking for ways to save, cut expenses, and get rid of debt.